thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ### Queueing

-RabbitMQ is an open-source message broker that allows multiple applications to communicate with each other through queues.
+The kit provides an implementation of queueing using RabbitMQ, an open-source message broker that allows multiple applications to communicate with each other through queues.
 It's a powerful tool for handling tasks asynchronously and distributing workloads across multiple machines.

 RabbitMQ offers several benefits, such as: